apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 If you wish to implement your own operators with branching functionality, you can inherit from :class:`~airflow.operators.branch.BaseBranchOperator`, which behaves similarly to ``@task.branch`` decorator but expects you to provide an implementation of the method ``choose_branch``.

 .. note::
-    The ``@task.branch`` decorator is recommended over directly instantiating :class:`~airflow.operators.python.BranchPythonOperator` in a DAG.
+    The ``@task.branch`` decorator is recommended over directly instantiating :class:`~airflow.providers.standard.operators.python.BranchPythonOperator` in a DAG.
 The latter should generally only be subclassed to implement a custom operator.

 As with the callable for ``@task.branch``, this method can return the ID of a downstream task, or a list of task IDs, which will be run, and all others will be skipped.
 It can also return None to skip all downstream task::